 With this in mind, it’s important to remember that most of the time, credit control isn’t personal at all.
 Nine times out of ten, payments have been missed or forgotten by mistake or delayed due to heavy workload.
 Reminding yourself of this when making phone calls will ensure that the conversation remains calm and pleasant, upping your chances of receiving the payment you’re chasing.
 You’ll also ensure that customers are kept onside.

-Keeping an emotional distance from credit control is definitely one of our top tips.
+Keeping an emotional distance from credit control is definitely one of our most beneficial tips in our Beginner’s Guide to Credit Control.

 Make Sure you’re Clued Up